Narcocorrido

-A narcocorrido ([naɾkokoˈriðo], "narco-corrido" or drug ballad) is a subgenre of the Regional Mexican corrido (narrative ballad) genre, from which several other genres have evolved.
+A narcocorrido ([naɾkokoˈriðo], "narco-corrido" or drug ballad) is a subgenre of the regional Mexican corrido (narrative ballad) genre, from which several other genres have evolved.
 This type of music is heard and produced on both sides of the Mexico–US border.
 It uses a danceable, polka, waltz or mazurka rhythmic base.

 The first corridos that focus on drug smugglers—the narco comes from "narcotics"—have been dated by Juan Ramírez-Pimienta to the 1930s.
 Early corridos (non-narco) go back as far as the Mexican Revolution of 1910, telling the stories of revolutionary fighters.
 Music critics have also compared narcocorrido lyrics and style to gangster rap and mafioso rap.

 Narcocorrido lyrics refer to particular events and include real dates and places.
 The lyrics tend to speak approvingly of illegal activities, mainly drug trafficking.

 History

 This genre of music is the evolution of traditional corrido ballads of the Mexican-US border region, which stemmed from the 16th-century Spanish genre of romance.

-Among the earliest exponents of narcocorrido music were Los Alegres de Teran, who recorded many.